 But enough summary, let’s dive deeper into some of the best things to do when visiting Mũi Né.

-When most of us think sand dunes we picture the deserts of the Shara.
-And to come clean, I didn’t know that Vietnam had sand dunes.
+When most of us think of sand dunes we picture the deserts of the Shara.
+And to come clean, I didn’t know that Vietnam had dunes.

-The red sand dunes are closer and are a famous spot for sunsets, and photography.
+The red dunes are closer and are a famous spot for sunsets, and photography.

 The white dunes offer a range of adventures from sand buggy riding, to kite flying, to epic sunsets.